tazama-lf/docs/Product/Archive/Technology-Selection.md

 ### Why Data Serialization and Queuing?

 OpenFaaS provides queuing for REST requests but with gRPC for Inter-service communication, we will need to serialize and de-serialize for sending it using gRPC.
-Queuing will need to be addressed considering that Tazama system will support millions of transactions.
+Queuing will need to be addressed considering that Tazama platform will support millions of transactions.

 ### Data Serialization and Queuing alternatives

 Apache Thrift and Fast Buffers.
-Since gRPC and ProtoBuf work natively together, ProtoBuf is the choice for Tazama system.
+Since gRPC and ProtoBuf work natively together, ProtoBuf is the choice for Tazama platform.

 ### ProtoBuf and Why